 Department Head, Voice

-Charlie Christenson has spent the last decade working closely with many of the country's most well respected jazz educators and performers, including Fred Strum (Lawrence University), Christine Salerno (UW – Green Bay), Peter Eldridge (New York Voices), Theo Bleckmann (Meredith Monk Ensemble) and Kate McGarry (Grammy Nominated Jazz Vocalist).
-He holds a Bachelor's of Music in Choral and General Music Education from Lawrence University and a Master's of Music in Jazz Performance from the Manhattan School of Music.
-During his time on the East Coast, Charlie had the honor of performing in many of New York's finest jazz clubs, including Jazz at Lincoln Center and Birdland.
+Charlie Christenson has been interested in teaching and learning since, as an eight-year-old, he regularly created his own worksheets for his two younger sisters.
+He holds a Bachelor's of Music in Choral and General Music Education from Lawrence University in Wisconsin, and a Master's of Music in Jazz Performance from the Manhattan School of Music in New York City.
+During his time on the East Coast, Charlie had the honor of performing in many of New York's finest jazz clubs, including Jazz at Lincoln Center and Birdland, and studied with some of the greatest musicians in the world, including Peter Eldridge (New York Voices), Theo Bleckmann (Meredith Monk Ensemble) and Kate McGarry (Maria Schneider Orchestra).
 Before moving back to the Midwest in the Summer of 2011, he spent two years teaching and developing training strategies for Apple Inc. in Southern California.

 Bruce Cook has released three self-produced albums, one of medieval renaissance music that was used as a soundtrack for the video game Kronin’s Kronicles.
 Internet promotion and distribution of original pop and rock has generated tens of thousands of downloads and listens.
 Bruce has performed in legendary Los Angeles nightspots showcasing original music as a singer/songwriter.
 He has also worked as an English teacher, and a freelance web designer/consultant specializing in multimedia streaming.